sunilabrahamindia/sunilabraham/media/indias-dreams-of-web-censorship.md

 <p>An Indian employee of one foreign tech company, when asked about Sibal's demand that each outfit set up dedicated teams to monitor content in real time, let out an extended, almost hysterical laugh, before regaining composure and asking: "Do you know how many users we have?"</p>

-<p>Indeed, even in a country with low internet penetration like India – 100m people regularly use the internet, less than 10 per cent of India’s 1.2bn population – the task of monitoring real-time content generated on millions of sites opens up legal wormholes and is technically impossible, Sunil Abraham, executive director of the Bangalore-based Centre for Internet & Society, told beyondbrics.</p>
+<p>Indeed, even in a country with low internet penetration like India – 100m people regularly use the internet, less than 10 per cent of India's 1.2bn population – the task of monitoring real-time content generated on millions of sites opens up legal wormholes and is technically impossible, Sunil Abraham, executive director of the Bangalore-based Centre for Internet & Society, told beyondbrics.</p>

-<p>"Technically what he’s asking for is an impossibility: it’s not possible in the age of web 2.0 to manually curate or censor social media content," he said.
-“This is obvious to all of us.
-Isn’t it strange that the minister of IT, who seems to understand a lot of complex issues, is actually in favour of something like this?”</p>
+<p>"Technically what he's asking for is an impossibility: it's not possible in the age of web 2.0 to manually curate or censor social media content," he said.
+"This is obvious to all of us.
+Isn't it strange that the minister of IT, who seems to understand a lot of complex issues, is actually in favour of something like this?"</p>

 <p>Abraham warned that the focus on blasphemous and vaguely defined "offensive" speech was dangerous, noting that the Hindu profession of belief in multiple gods is blasphemous to Muslims, Christians and Jews.</p>

 <p>But Sibal was defiant.</p>

-<p>Asked what would be deemed "offensive", he said: “We will define it, don’t worry, certainly, we will evolve guidelines…to ensure that such blasphemous content” is not publicly available in India.</p>
+<p>Asked what would be deemed "offensive", he said: "We will define it, don't worry, certainly, we will evolve guidelines…to ensure that such blasphemous content" is not publicly available in India.</p>

 <p>Asked whether his idea was technically feasible, he responded: "It is a feasible proposition, and we will inform you how as and when, we will inform you as and when."</p>